What are Real-Time Clocks?

 Real-time clocks (RTC), as the name recommends are clock modules.
 The DS1307 real-time clock (RTC) IC is an 8 pin device using an I2C interface.
 The DS1307 is a low-power clock/calendar with 56 bytes of battery backup SRAM.
 The clock/calendar provides seconds, minutes, hours, day, date, month and year qualified data.
 The end date of each month is automatically adjusted, especially for months with less than 31 days.

 They are available as integrated circuits (ICs) and supervise timing like a clock and also operate date like a calendar.
-The main advantage of RTC is that they have an arrangement of battery backup which keeps the clock/calendar running even if there is a power failure.
+The main advantage of RTC is that they have an arrangement of battery back up which keeps the clock/calendar running even if there is a power failure.
 An exceptionally little current is required for keeping the RTC animated.
-We can find these RTCs in many applications like embedded systems and computer motherboards, etc. In this article, we are going to see about one of the real time clock (RTC), i.e. DS1307.
+We can find these RTCs in many applications like embedded systems and computer motherboards, etc. In this article, we are going to see one of the real-time clock (RTC), i.e. DS1307.

 Pin Description of DS1307: